 We aim to promote mental health through our community living and working and have a registered care home on site, offering support to people and their well-being.

 We would like help with the garden and the preserving of our produce over the summer.
 Please see extended description for more info, including our to-do-list, which gets updated constantly!

-NB: As we have a care home on site, we cannot accept WWOOFers under 18 - sorry..
+1. As we have a care home on site, WWOOFers must be at least 18.